random82/blog/_posts/2016-06-05-angular2-with-aspnetcore.md

 ## Step 6 - Embed your Angular2 application in your ASP.NET Core MVC app

-Now it's time to embed our Angular2 component in a Razor view so it will be served by our ASP.NET Core MVC application.
+Now it's time to embed our Angular2 component in a Razor view so it will be served by the ASP.NET Core MVC application.
-In order to do it, we'll modify the default layout file to load the libraries required by Angular2.
+In order to do it, we'll modify the default layout file to load all the libraries required by Angular2.

 ### Modify Views\\Shared\\_Layout.cshtml